Beijing Games organisers say virus 'biggest challenge', 100 days from start

 Beijing (AFP)

-Beijing Winter Olympics organisers said Wednesday that protecting the Games from the coronavirus is the "biggest challenge", as China races to stamp out an outbreak 100 days before the event starts.
+Protecting the Beijing Winter Olympics from the coronavirus is the "biggest challenge", organisers said Wednesday, as millions of people in China were under stay-at-home orders to contain small outbreaks 100 days before the Games.

 The Chinese capital will in February become the first host of a Summer and Winter Games, and last week welcomed the Olympic flame with a low-key ceremony.

+Case numbers remain relatively low in China, and only three were reported in Beijing on Tuesday.

-But with just a few months until it kicks off, China is battling a virus outbreak that has seen millions told to stay at home, mass testing across at least 11 provinces and brought many flights and trains to a standstill.
+But authorities have maintained a strict zero-Covid approach through rigorous measures that have seen millions told to stay at home, mass testing across at least 11 provinces and many flights and trains brought to a standstill.

 "The pandemic is the biggest challenge to the organisation of the Winter Olympics," Zhang Jiandong, executive vice president of the Beijing Organising Committee, told a press conference.

-China's strict rules "can reduce the risks and impact of Covid-19", he said, adding that those in the Games' strict bubble who do not comply with anti-epidemic measures will face consequences.
-He did not say what.
+China's strict rules "can reduce the risks and impact of Covid-19", he said, adding that those in the Games' strict bubble who do not comply with anti-epidemic measures will face consequences including disqualification.

 Zhang told reporters that "all preparations are complete" and venues finished.

-The northern city of Lanzhou, with a population of over four million, was put under lockdown Tuesday, with authorities ordering residents not to leave home except in emergencies.
+Lanzhou, a city 720 miles (1,160 km) to the southwest of the capital, went into lockdown Tuesday with authorities ordering its four million residents to stay home except in emergencies.

-The 2022 Games, coming just six months after the pandemic-delayed Tokyo Summer Olympics, will be held in a strict "closed loop" bubble.
+Coming just six months after the pandemic-delayed Tokyo Summer Games, the Winter Olympics will be held in a strict "closed loop" bubble.

-The estimated 2,900 athletes must be fully vaccinated or face 21 days' quarantine upon arrival in the Chinese capital.
+The estimated 2,900 athletes must be fully vaccinated or face 21 days' quarantine upon arrival.

-The Games -- running February 4-20 -- will make use of some of 2008's venues, including the "Bird's Nest" national stadium for the opening and closing ceremonies.
+Some of 2008's Summer Games venues will be used during the winter spectacle, including the "Bird's Nest" national stadium for the opening and closing ceremonies.

-Only people living in China will be allowed to buy tickets to attend.
+But only people living in China will be allowed to buy tickets to attend the Games, which run from February 4 to 20.

-Officials from the Hebei government, which neighbours Beijing, said Wednesday that the province is building mobile labs to handle up to 40,000 samples for daily Covid-19 tests during the Games.
+Officials in Hebei, which neighbours Beijing, said Wednesday that the province was building mobile labs to handle up to 40,000 samples for daily Covid-19 tests during the Games.

-Preparations have also been overshadowed by boycott calls, with the flame-lighting ceremony in Greece last week disrupted by a small number of activists protesting about China's rights record.
+In the face of fresh cases on Wednesday, a lockdown was imposed on one housing compound in eastern Shandong province, which logged four new cases.

+In a locked-down county of 35,000 people in China's Inner Mongolia region, authorities were working to provide medicines for stranded elderly tourists with chronic conditions, state media outlet Beijing News reported.

+Authorities in the regional capital Yinchuan said they would test 3.5 million people for the second time, despite the initial round of samples all coming back negative.

+In addition to the pandemic, boycott calls are casting a shadow over the Games.

-Human rights campaigners and exiles have accused Beijing of religious repression against the Uyghur minority, as well as massively curtailing rights in Hong Kong and Tibet.
+Human rights activists last week disrupted the flame-lighting ceremony in Greece, and campaigners have also accused Beijing of repression in the northwestern Xinjiang region as well as Hong Kong and Tibet.

-On Tuesday, Beijing's organising committee released images of the medals for the Games, named "Tong Xin", meaning "together as one".

-It said the design is based on Chinese ancient jade "with the five rings representing the Olympic spirit to bring people together".

 © 2021 AFP